victorsevero/bizket/README.md

 7. Run `main.py`.
 8. Results will show up during runtime inside `logs` directory.
 You can visualize them with TensorBoard by running `tensorboard --logdir logs` inside project root directory.

-PS.: Windows only!
+PS.: Windows only, sorry!
+The connection method depends on Windows-exclusive features of the emulator.

-PS².: This instructions reproduce only the first boss of the game with Zero.
-I will make a more detailed guide in the future when I turn this into a library.
+PS².: These instructions reproduce only the first boss of the game playing with the character named `Zero`. ~~I will make a more detailed guide in the future when I turn this into a library.~~ UPDATE: In the future, I will adapt this case for [stable-retro](https://github.com/Farama-Foundation/stable-retro), which is the most promising successor of OpenAI's retro library and which I contribute to.

 ## Explanatory Video in Portuguese
 https://www.youtube.com/watch?v=zVA7WZxvtyA